-Breaking up with someone is difficult and when you have been with them for a long time it can often be all you've known.
+Breaking up with someone is difficult, and when you have been with them for a long time it can often be all you've known.
 As such, it's natural to wonder whether or not your ex might come back to you, especially if there are unresolved issues that you are willing to work out.
-While this all depends on your standing with your ex and what they want as well, coming back and working on the relationship may be a possibility.
+While this all depends on your standing with your ex and what they want, coming back and working on the relationship may be a possibility.

 How Can You Tell If Your Ex Will Come Back?

 An unfinished relationship will often leave clues behind.
 If you have had relationships in the past that haven't worked out, you'll know that there is a major difference between a relationship that has ended and a relationship that can be mended.
 You also know the difference between wanting to go back to someone and simply needing closure.

 Ultimately, a relationship that could be continued means that you are willing to try to return to how things were; however, it depends upon your ex's willingness to reciprocate those feelings.
 Fortunately, they will often show signs of wanting to return to a relationship (if they don't say it outright), and that is what we will examine in this article.

 The truth is that relationships are very complex, depending upon the chemistry, efforts, and behaviors of each person involved.
 That said, relationships can be, and have been, fixed in the past, and if you and your partner are up for it, you can rekindle what was lost.

 Many people may want to fix their relationship, but feel ashamed that it fell apart in the first place.
 No matter what, don't feel bad.
 It's important to know that you are not alone in your efforts.
 There are plenty of resources out there to guide you and your partner through the process, as you work on your connection with each other.
 Before you begin, however, there is a very important question you need to ask yourself.